theramblingrover/simple_redis_cache/README.md

 - **Use Pickle Cautiously**: Pickle is a powerful serialization tool but can execute arbitrary code if untrusted data is deserialized.
 Ensure that Redis is in a trusted environment to avoid malicious code injection.
 - **Secure Redis**: Deploy Redis with proper authentication and access controls in production.

-### 2. Key Collisions
-Hash collisions are extremely rare with an MD5 hash but possible.
-If you're caching a large amount of data with very similar input arguments, consider using a more robust hashing function like SHA-256.

 ---

 ## Limitations